-Click on a record in the chart and then drag to add and position a new data label.
+Click a record in the chart and then drag to add and position a new data label.
 To delete a data label, select it and press DELETE.
 To delete all labels in the chart, press CTRL+A and then press DELETE.

-Figure 1 Bar Chart showing Young's Modulus, with data labels
+Figure 1 A bar chart of Young's modulus, with data labels